epec254/flask-firebase/README.md

     return redirect(auth.url_for('widget', mode='select', next=request.url))
 ```

-2. Inside your Flask application's folder, create a file called `model_account.py` with the following code:
+2. Inside your Flask application's folder, create a file called `model_account.py` with the following code.
+This provides a SQLAlchemy table to store account information.
+Seperatly, you'll need to configure SQL Alchemy in your app and run this script to create the initial table.

 ```python
 from flask import Flask